 Mom and dad got out of farming at this time probably for several reasons.
 The main reason was probably due to their ages.
 Dad was almost 70 and mom 65.
 The graduation of my sisters Patty and Connie from a veterinarian and undergraduate school respectively in 1986 was possibly another reason.
 Both were almost through school and wouldn't need my parents' assistance.
 Then, too, mom and dad wanted to start enjoying themselves by going into town to socialize and also traveling to visit friends and relatives.

 Now that mom and dad had money in the bank from the sale of their cattle and retirement pensions coming in monthly, it was time to enjoy life.

 The first year of retirement was very busy for my folks.

-During February 1986, I can still remember my parents coming out to Maryland where I lived to visit my family and I. It was the first time dad had ever been on a plane.
+In February 1986, I can still remember my parents coming out to Maryland where I lived to visit my family and me.
+It was the first time dad had ever been on a plane.